 An ideal resistor has zero reactance, while ideal inductors and capacitors consist entirely of reactance, having zero and infinite resistance respectively.

-Both reactance and resistance are components of impedance .
+are components of impedance

 Hence,